TheBrownViking20/katacoda-scenarios/test/step2.md

-### Creating polynomial features
-We will start with a Polynomial Regression model with 2nd degree polynomial features.
-We will use Scikit-learn's `PolynomialFeatures` class object to create polynomial features.
+### Ridge Regression
+Ridge regression or **L2 regularization** brings values of coefficients near zero to enforce regularization.

+Penalty is described by 𝜆 parameter.
+More the value of 𝜆, lesser the flexibility.
+For low values of 𝜆, the coefficients are very similar to that of a multiple linear regression model.
+As 𝜆 increases, the differences between the results of Ridge model and linear regression model increase.

+Following is a demonstration where we use increasing values of 𝜆 iteratively to show the effect of Ridge Regression.

+First, we will train a multiple linear regression model to acquire its coefficients.
 Copy the following code to the editor:

 <pre class="file" data-filename="lr.py" data-target="replace">
 # Importing numpy and pandas